adamahrens/ModernReactWithRedux/README.md

 ## State in React Components

 props are passed into components. state is internal to a component.
 State is represented as a javascript `Object` that contains data relevant to the component.
 Updating state in a comoponent causes the component to re-render.
 State can only be updated call `setState`.
 The only time you assign to state directly is in the `constructor`

+## Lifecycle Methods

+Methods called during events in a Components lifecycle `constructor` -> `render` -> `componentDidMount` -> `componentWillUnmount` only render is required.
+Others are considered optional.

+Data loading is great to occur in `componentDidMOunt` or `componentDidUpdate`.
+Use `componentWillUnmount` for data cleanup.
+Use `constrcutor` to set the initial `state` of the component.

+Try avoiding multiple `return` statements in the render method.
+Instead break out conditional logic into a helper `function`

+## Handling Forms and Events

+Calling an outside API to fetch car images.
+Important props to pass callback functions to are `onClick`, `onChange`, and `onSubmit`.
+Can define a function or arrowFunction when passing event handlers to props on forms.

+`Uncontrolled` element is one that isn't driven by any state. `Controlled` is one that is setting state on updates and dispalying current value of the state in the input.
+So be sure to set `value` and `onChange` props to make it controlled. `Uncontrolled` means that the actual html is the only thing that knows the true value of it's input.
+We want it to be in the React side.
+React should drive all our data not the DOM driving data.

+`Controlled` is preferred because it allows us to do manipulation on the input/output data.